salarmohtaj/EXIST2026/README.md

 ## Overview

-The main objective of this project is to build robust NLP models for the EXIST 2026 task, including:
+The main goal of this project is to build robust NLP models for the EXIST 2026 task, including:

 - Data preprocessing and cleaning
 - Model training and fine-tuning